-A Pennsylvania DUI lawyer should be consulted as soon as possible if a person under the age of 21 is charged with underage drinking.
-While the police in Bucks County and elsewhere in southeastern Pennsylvania cannot arrest you for underage drinking unless you are violent, disorderly or very drunk, you will receive a citation and a conviction can have serious consequences.
-If you are convicted of underage drinking, it will go on both your criminal record and your driving record, even if you were not driving a car.
-This can cause complications later on, such as higher car insurance premiums and problems with prospective employers.
+A top criminal defense lawyer should be consulted as soon as possible if a person under the age of 21 is charged with underage drinking.
+While the police in southeastern Pennsylvania cannot arrest you for underage drinking unless you are violent, disorderly or very drunk, you will receive a citation and a conviction can have serious consequences.
+If you are convicted of underage drinking, it will go on your driving record.

 Teenagers have experimented with alcohol for as long as alcohol has been around.
-But the police in Bucks County no longer dump out your beer and send you home.
-Bucks County Police now issue citations to high school and college students under the age of 21 for purchasing, attempting to purchase, possessing, transporting and/or using alcohol.
+But the police no longer dump out your beer and send you home.
+Police now issue citations to high school and college students under the age of 21 for purchasing, attempting to purchase, possessing, transporting and/or using alcohol.
 If you are under eighteen, they will also notify your parents.
-William DeNardo is a Pennsylvania DUI lawyer with extensive experience defending teenagers and young adults against this type of charge.
+William DeNardo is a top criminal defense lawyer with extensive experience defending teenagers and young adults against this type of charge.

-While a BAC of .08 is the legal limit in Bucks County Pennsylvania, no amount of alcoholis allowable in a person under the age of 21.
-The results of a breathalyzer test are not used as evidence in a DUI, but they can be used in a charge of Underage Drinking because the police only have to determine that ANY amount of alcohol was consumed.
+While a BAC of .08 is the legal limit in Pennsylvania, no amount of alcohol is allowable in a person under the age of 21.
+The results of a preliminary breathalyzer test can be used in a charge of Underage Drinking because the police in a charge of underage drinking to determine if ANY amount of alcohol was consumed.

-A citation issued by the Bucks County police must be responded to within ten days.
-It is very important to discuss your specific situation with a Pennsylvania DUI lawyer before responding to the citation.
-A Pennsylvania DUI lawyer can help you decide how to respond, and can determine if the evidence against you was obtained properly.
+A citation issued by the police must be responded to within ten days.
+It is very important to discuss your specific situation with a Pennsylvania criminal defense lawyer before responding to the citation.
+A Pennsylvania criminal defense lawyer can help you decide how to respond, and can determine if the evidence against you was obtained properly.

 Kids make mistakes.
 And the loss of their license can have serious effects, including the loss of job and educational opportunities.
-Pennsylvania DUI lawyer William DeNardo uses his experience defending those charged with underage drinking in Bucks County and throughout southeastern Pennsylvania.
-Allow him to help you so the charges don’t haunt you for years to come.
+Pennsylvania criminal defense lawyer William DeNardo uses his experience defending those charged with underage drinking in southeastern Pennsylvania.
+Allow him to help you so the charges don't haunt you for years to come.
 If you have been charged with underage drinking please contact Bill at 610-945-1999 today to discuss your situation.